michaeljacobdavis/hubot-slack-whitelist-middleware/README.md

 ## Hubot Slack Whitelist

 Don't want `#general` to trigger your bot?
-Now about to whitelist users as well.
+Now able to whitelist users as well.

 **Use this.**